ethereumclassic/ethereumclassic.github.io/content/blog/2023-03-29-ethereum-classic-ossification-and-social-scalability/index.md

 Similar to protocol politics, the frequency of changes made, even if necessary and benevolent, is a risk to the system.

-It has happened in the past, for example, that Bitcoin had a bug nobody had seen, and when it was discovered they had to introduce an urgent change.
+As an example, Bitcoin once had a critical bug introduced as part of an update.
+When it was discovered,  deployment of an urgent hot-fix was required to patch the error.

 Except for those hidden and already present in the code, ossification eliminates the introduction of new bugs or errors because there would be no new code or rules deployed to the protocol.